 Virtually anyone who is a good candidate for IVF is also a good candidate for IUI.
 People for whom this strategy may be a good option include:

 - Couples and individuals with unexplained infertility.

 - Individuals and couples using donor sperm or eggs.
-IUI allows your doctor to inseminate the woman with sperm after washing the sperm and checking to ensure the woman is ovulating.
+IUI allows the woman to be inseminated after washing the sperm and checking to ensure the woman is ovulating.

 - Couples who have trouble getting pregnant due to male erectile dysfunction.

 - Couples for whom a sperm allergy, lack of cervical mucus, or allergy to semen impedes fertility.